For business leaders

 - ×Thin pages with no unique content indexed

-The solution: only create pages where there's real user demand AND the page would be genuinely unique - unique intent, unique content, and unique product selection.
+The best way to do faceted navigation: only create pages where there's real user demand AND the page would be genuinely unique with unique intent, unique content, and a unique product selection.

 Real user demand